Racle/Reddit2Ebook/README.md

 - run with `npm run start` **OR** `node index.js`
 - created ebook is found at `./output/<subredditname>.epub`

-NOTE: Windows users might need to run `npm i` in cmd with administrator privaledges for node-gyp install to success
+NOTE: Windows users might need to run `npm i --production` in cmd with administrator privaledges for node-gyp install to success

 ### Building executable